 7. Castle Warden, St Augustine

 In the 40s, a cartoonist named Robert S. Ripley showed interest in purchasing the castle.
-Following his death, the estate was purchased by his heirs, and America’s first odditorium was created.
+His heirs purchased the estate following his death, and America’s first odditorium was created.
 In the 1950s, the castle became the first Ripley’s Believe It Or Not!
 Museum and the original collection is still on display.

 8. Cinderella’s Castle, Bay Lake

-The most exotic castle in Florida, this fairytale Castle is in the Magic Kingdom Theme Park.
+This fairytale Castle is the most exotic castle in Florida in the Magic Kingdom Theme Park.
 Yes, we are talking about Cinderella, whose 189-foot tall Castle with turrets and spires is the iconic symbol of the Disney brand.
 You’ll want to visit this attraction during the daytime and again at 9:30 pm for the impressive display of fireworks.

 Heading inside the Castle’s walls, you’ll notice the stained glass windows depicting the story of Cinderella’s life.
-The building was constructed in a flamboyant style in 1971 and referenced the Sleeping Beauty Castle in Disney Land and real palaces from around the world.
+The building was constructed in a flamboyant style in 1971 and referenced the Sleeping Beauty Castle in Disney Land and real palaces worldwide.

 So step across the bridge to cross the large moat and head inside for a whirlwind of adventure and a meal in Cinderella’s Castle.